 Where to stay in Bwindi Impenetrable Forest National Park

-There are numerous lodging facilities for you to choose to spend a night while on safari in Bwindi Impenetrable Forest National Park.
-They include; Volcanoes Bwindi Camp, Chameleon Hill Lodge, Gorilla Forest Camp, Gorilla Resort, Mantana Camp, Kitandara Camp, Buhoma Community Rest Camp, Bakiga Lodge, Broadbill Forest camp and others.
+There are numerous lodges where you can spend the night while on safari in Bwindi Impenetrable Forest National Park.
+They include: Volcanoes Bwindi Camp, Chameleon Hill Lodge, Gorilla Forest Camp, Gorilla Resort, Mantana Camp, Four Gorillas lodge, Buhoma Community Rest Camp, Bakiga Lodge, Broadbill Forest Camp, and others.

-Whereas Bwindi Impenetrable Forest National Park is considered to be an all year round safari destination, intending visitors can best explore it during the dry season that takes place from June to September and from December to February.
-However, you can also pay a visit during the wet season which usually starts from March to May and October to November.
+Whereas Bwindi Impenetrable Forest National Park is considered an all-year-round safari destination, intending visitors can best explore it during the dry seasons, which run from June to September and from December to February.
+However, you can also visit during the wet season, which usually runs from March to May and October to November.

-To most visitors, Bwindi Gorilla Park features a mystical forest that offers refuge to a number of the most exceptional natural wonders ranging from primates, avian species, plants, trees, reptiles to mammals all of which are worth exploring while you are on a safari in Uganda.
+To most visitors, Bwindi Gorilla Park features a mystical forest that offers refuge to some of the most exceptional natural wonders, ranging from primates, avian species, plants, trees, and reptiles to mammals, all of which are worth exploring while you are on a safari in Uganda.